pfrontera/BorgIncursion/README.md

 ### English
 Resistance is futile!
 Extract internal classes and assimilate a new instance for your own use.

-BorgIncursion is a static library in C# that provides a way to interact with internal classes of an assembly.
+BorgIncursion is a library in C# that provides a way to interact with internal classes of an assembly.
 It allows you to extract an internal class and create a new instance of it for your own use.
 This can be particularly useful when you need to test or interact with internal classes that are not normally accessible.

 However, it's important to note that BorgIncursion makes use of reflection, which is a powerful but potentially dangerous feature.
 Reflection allows you to inspect and interact with code dynamically, but it can also lead to code that is hard to understand, difficult to debug, and prone to runtime errors.
 Therefore, it's recommended to use reflection sparingly and only when absolutely necessary.